Tranivic/Tranivic/README.md

 💻 **I'm searching for my first job as a dev**

-i decided to start learn programing recently, and at the moment i'm focusing in learn front-end development and conclude my university.
+i decided to start learn programing, and at the moment i'm focusing in learn front-end frameworks and conclude my university.

 If you are a employer, feel free to contact me on [likedin](https://www.linkedin.com/in/victor-martins-t/)!📫

-i'm learning Javascript, HTML, CSS, Bootstrap and React.
-Always trying to improve my skills.
+i got familiarity whit javascript, vue, nuxt and sass.

 My desire it's to become a great fullstack dev.